-- 1. The Holy Quran - 2.
-Sirat ibn Kathir (Biography of the Prophet) by Ibn Kathir - 3.
-Hadith, Mishkat al-Masabih - 4.
-Hayat as-Sahabah (Life of the Companions) by Muhammad Yusuf Kandhalvi
+- 1. The Holy Quran

+- 2. Sirat ibn Kathir by Ibn Kathir

+- 3. Hadith, Mishkat al-Masabih

+- 4. Hayat as-Sahabah by Muhammad Yusuf Kandhalvi

 These are well-known and easily obtainable books.
 Though originally written in Arabic, they have been translated and published in several languages.
 They can be acquired and read in the language of one's choice.